Conditional Score-Based Modeling of Effective Langevin Dynamics: Results

 so that the mobility is constrained by coordinate, quadratic, and cubic probes of the lagged dynamics.
 The first task in this benchmark is therefore to infer \(\bm{M}_\theta\) from observed stationary samples and lagged pairs alone.
 The second is to integrate the resulting score-based Langevin model and compare its steady-state density and lagged correlations with both the observed data and the constant-\(\bm{\Phi}\) closure, in order to assess how much dynamical fidelity is gained by learning the state dependence of the mobility.

 Figure~\ref{fig:affine_mobility} shows the resulting mobility reconstruction.
-As seen from the four panels, the learned mobility captures the dominant spatial organization of the four mobility components on the support of the observed invariant measure.
-The agreement is better in \(M_{11}\) and \(M_{12}\), while \(M_{21}\) is the most difficult component.
-Quantitatively, the heatmap-on-support relative RMSE for \(\delta\bm{M}\) is \(0.48\), the pointwise relative RMSE is \(0.49\), and the mean-correction error is \(0.011\).
+The learned mobility captures the dominant spatial organization of the four mobility components on the support of the observed invariant measure, although it does not agree pointwise with the diagnostic reference field.

 After training, we simulate the learned score-based Langevin model

 The comparison model is the constant-mobility closure